MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 05/15/2024
+ms.date: 07/11/2024
 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Integrate Viva Glint into Viva Insights (preview)
+# Import survey results from Viva Glint into Viva Insights (preview)

 HR analysts and other leaders in your organization can bring Microsoft Viva Glint survey scores into Microsoft Viva Insights to learn how people feel – Glint- along with how people work - Insights.
 This integration gives your organization a complete picture of the employee's experience.